 “You’re calling the police?!
 When I’m asking nicely for you to not have your kids in my way??
 That’s unbelievable!
 I wish I had a camera to record this whole thing.
 I can’t believe you.
 But that’s fine,” he screamed.
 “I’ll call the police back.”

-The mother of the seven-year-old stood beside him.
+The mother of the seven-year-old began chatting with my new nemesis.
 As I was on the phone with the dispatch agent, I could only hear snippets of their conversation, but the gist came through.
-“Little kids shouldn’t be at the park,” the fellow mom agreed, and all I could think was, “Wow.
-Did you not just see how he flew his fucking skateboard right next to me?”
-It was a thought that brought out my own ugliness and arrogance.
-I began to view this fellow mother as a low-wage, uneducated, entitled white woman, who probably voted for Trump because protecting the institutions that keep entitled white men in power are the same ones she was protecting with this piece-of-shit prick.
+“Little kids shouldn’t be at the park,” the fellow mom told him, and all I could think was, “Wow.
+Did you not just see how he flew his fucking skateboard right next to me and my kids?”
+Her comment brought out my own ugliness and arrogance, and I began to view this fellow mother as a low-wage, uneducated asshole, who probably voted for Trump because protecting the institutions that keep entitled white men in power are the same ones she was protecting with this piece-of-shit prick.
 Perhaps she even saw her son in him, or in the man he might one day be.
 Is that acceptable behavior, I wanted to ask her.
 Would you condone these actions in your own child?

-I was anxious and wishing we had bought art supplies from Kmart instead.
-But then I reminded myself that I’m a boss bitch who can handle anal fissures and mean girls at work, and if there’s one thing I know, it’s how to talk to anyone.
-I helped diffuse a tense situation at this same damn park just two days before, and one of the skater kids even thanked me later.
+I was anxious and wishing we had bought art supplies from Kmart instead of coming here.
+But then I reminded myself that I’m a Boss Bitch who can handle anal fissures and mean girls at work, and if there’s one thing I know, it’s how to talk to people.
+I helped diffuse a tense situation at this same park just two days before, and one of the skater kids even thanked me later.
 Surely I got this?

 “Hey,” I said, approaching Bryan.
 “I think we got off on the wrong foot.
 My name is A… Is your name Bryan?
 Can I call you that?”